johgibso/Auzzie/README.md

 Auzzie exposes most of its settings to the patch attribute (pattr) preset system, and it also works with the Snapshot feature for quick preservation of patch state.

+Auzzie contains updated versions of the granulate~, spectdelay~, specteq~, and strum~ externals that used to have the "jg." prefix and now have the "az." prefix.
+They live in the "externals" folder in the Auzzie package and have accompanying revised help files (".maxhelp" files in the "help" folder and ".maxref.xml" files in the "docs" folder).
+These externals and help files do not depend on anything else in Auzzie, so you can use them without pulling the rest of Auzzie into your projects.